Folks I Reference

 The Bulletproof George Washington by David Barton - this wonderful little book is thoroughly sourced with a great bibliography for further study.
 It tells the story of Washington's participation in the French & Indian War and the incredible instances of God's providential care...factual stories which used to be included in every history text and events to which Washington himself credited "the all powerful dispensations of Providence."

 "We Fight To Be Free" - a WONDERFUL 47 minute action-adventure film produced by the Mount Vernon Ladies Association.
-This is the film you see in their Welcome Center and does a great job of "humanizing" George Washington.
+This is the film you used to see in their Welcome Center and does a great job of "humanizing" George Washington.
 I'm a big fan of the battle scene in the Monongahela Forest where they do great justice to the true story of Washington's providential protection in that moment...in which, while every other mounted officer was killed or wounded he had "two horses shot from under him and four bullets thorough his coat."
 Strangely and sadly it's no longer available at Mount Vernon's gift shop, so purchase through the linked title above.
 You can view a trailer HERE.